 Côtes-du-Rhône ‘Mon Coeur’

 The Côtes-du-Rhône ‘Mon Coeur’ is a blend of Syrah and Grenache, usually with a small amount of Mourvèdre.
 The vines are between 20 and 60 years old, and the Syrah comes from north facing slopes.
 The grapes are sourced from three vineyard sites in and around Chateauneuf-du-Pape from the villages of Vinsobres, Rasteau and Cairanne.
-Jean Louis just bought the vineyard in Visobres, which makes up the majority of the blend.
+Jean Louis just bought the vineyard in Vinsobres, which makes up the majority of the blend.
 Technically, the wine could officially fall under the Villages classification, but Jean Louis prefers to keep it straight Côtes-du-Rhône to offer some flexibility.
 The grapes are brought to the Chave domaine, the parcels fermented separately in stainless steel, blended, and aged in large Stockinger barrels at Clos Florentin before bottling.
 6000/12 packs are imported annually into the US.

 Crozes-Hermitage Blanc ‘Sybele’